GarimaChaphekar/CMPE257-Project/README.md

 ## About the team:
 We are working on this competition as a part of Machine learning class project.
 Our objective is to learn and develop our understanding of Vision transformers, and doing regression and classification on image data.

+#### Note:
+Plotly Express visualizations may not be visible in the notebook, you may have to run it on your system to see them